TexasInstruments/edgeai-tensorlab/docs/det3d_quantization.md

 Everything required for quantization is already done in this repository and the only thing that user needs to be do is to set a **quantize** flag appropriately in the config file.
 If quantize flag is not set, the usual floating point training of evaluation will happen.
 These are the values of the quantize flag and their meanings:
 - False: Conventional floating point training (default).
 - True or 'training': Quantization Aware Training (QAT)
-- 'calibration': Post Training Calibration for Quantization (denoted as Calibration/PTQ) - this is an intermediate method that is close to PTQ - fast, but not as accurate as QAT.
-This method is not supported currently
+- 'calibration': Post Training Calibration for Quantization (denoted as Calibration/PTQ) - this is an intermediate method that is close to PTQ - fast, but not as accurate as QAT. **This method is not supported currently**

 Accuracy Evaluation with Quantization: If quantize flag is set in the config file when test script is invoked, accuracy evalatuon with quantization is being done.

+**To integrate QAT in another repository user can refer this repository.
+Codes under the flag "quantize" needs to be carefully looked and to be appropriately taken in another repository as required.**

 #### What is happening behind the scenes
 - EdgeAI-Torchvision provides several modules to aid Quantization: QuantTrainModule for QAT, QuantCalibrateModule for Calibration/PTQ and QuantTestModule for accuracy evaluation with Quantization.